ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 ### Diagnostics
 Three-dimensional ocean diagnostics are output on either $z*$- or density-coordinates, depending on the diagnostic, rather than on the model's native coordinate.
 Specifically, `NUM_DIAG_COORDS = 2` with `DIAG_COORDS = "z Z ZSTAR", "rho2 RHO2 RHO"` and the vertical coordinate levels for each are defined by `DIAG_COORD_DEF_Z = "FILE:ocean_vgrid.nc,interfaces=zeta"` and `DIAG_COORD_DEF_RHO2 = "RFNC1:76,999.5,1020.,1034.1,3.1,1041.,0.002"` (relevant info can be found at [PR/622](https://github.com/ACCESS-NRI/access-om3-configs/pull/622)).

-An ideal age tracer is configured (`USE_IDEAL_AGE_TRACER = True`).
-This tracer ages at a rate of 1/year once it is isolated from the surface and is useful for  understanding water mass ventilation and residence times.
+An ideal age tracer is initialised (`USE_IDEAL_AGE_TRACER = True`).
+This tracer, once isolated from the surface, ages at a rate of 1 per year.
+It is useful for  understanding water mass ventilation and residence times.

 ### Vertical mixing parameterisations
 #### Energetic planetary boundary layer (ePBL)
-The configuration handles the vertical mixing in the ocean surface boundary layer with the ePBL scheme rather the the traditional KPP.
-The ePBL scheme is an energy-based 1D turbulence closure approach that integrates a boundary layer energy budget to determine mixing coefficients.
+The energetic Planetary Boundary Layer (ePBL) mixing scheme is an energy-based 1D turbulence closure approach that integrates a boundary layer energy budget to determine mixing coefficients.
 It was developed by [@reichl2018simplified] to improve upon KPP for climate simulations by including the effect of turbulent kinetic energy input and wind-driven mixing in a more physically constrained way.
 Relevant discussion can be found in [issues/465](https://github.com/ACCESS-NRI/access-om3-configs/issues/465), [issues/426](https://github.com/ACCESS-NRI/access-om3-configs/issues/426), [issues/373](https://github.com/ACCESS-NRI/access-om3-configs/issues/373).

 The ePBL scheme parameters in the configuration are based on the [GFDL OM5 configuration](https://github.com/NOAA-GFDL/MOM6-examples/blob/3c1de3512e2200bfc10d9e5150715c9df76dbd30/ice_ocean_SIS2/Baltic_OM5_025/MOM_parameter_doc.all), including: